jtallar/game-of-life/README.md

 All plots have time as independant variable.
 Plots shown are:
 - Live cells count
-- Rate of change of live cells count
 - Pattern outer radius
-- Rate of change of pattern outer radius
 - Pattern inner radius
-- Rate of change of pattern inner radius
 - Number of changes between t and t-1
-- Rate of change of the number of changes between t and t-1

 ### rule-analysis.sh
 This script can be used to run any of the rules specified before given a rule number (1-6) and a fill value.